RedHatEMEA/jdg-lab/README.md

 The logs should show something similar to the following if the two instances have successfully joined a cluster:

 	INFO  [org.infinispan.remoting.transport.jgroups.JGroupsTransport] (MSC service thread 1-7) ISPN000094: Received new cluster view: [node1/clustered|1] [node1/clustered, node2/clustered]

+### View Replicated Cache Behavior

+The replicated cache will be modified using the same Football Manager application and the state of the two instances of the cache will be visualized using jconsole.
+As before, start up the client by doing the following in a console:

+1. In a console, navigate to the root of the basic-hotrod-client project
+2. Type the following command into the console:

+		mvn exec:java

+*NOTE: The hot rod client should log the topology information in the console*

+Add teams and players to start populating the cache and open up jconsole (as the same user that started the JDG servers) for each of the cache instances.
+There should be two java processes that start with jboss-modules.
+In order to determine which cache instance you are looking at, you could either:

+* Navigate in jconsole to jgroups -> channel -> clustered -> attributes (name = 'name')
+* Navigate to jboss.infinispan -> Server -> Hot Rod -> Transport -> Attributes (name = 'port') *(NOTE: node2 would have a higher port number)*

+Using jconsole, interrogate each cache to identify the 'numberOfEntries' attribute in the 'teams' cache.
+The value for each cache should be identical.
+Using the Football Manager Client, add more teams and verify that the 'numberOfEntries' attribute stays consistent between the two instances.

+*Extra Credit: If you have enough spare resources on your machine, attempt to add another replicated instance.*

+### Inducing a Topology Change

+The Football Manager client, by default, configures the hot rod client to point to localhost:11222.
+Relevant excerpts from the basic-hotrod-client project are the following:

+	org.jboss.as.quickstarts.datagrid.hotrod.FootballManager

+		public static String jdgProperty(String name) {
+	    	if(System.getProperty(name) != null){
+	    		return System.getProperty(name);
+	    	}
+	        Properties props = new Properties();
+	        try {
+	            props.load(FootballManager.class.getClassLoader().getResourceAsStream(PROPERTIES_FILE));
+	        } catch (IOException ioe) {
+	            throw new RuntimeException(ioe);
+	        }
+	        return props.getProperty(name);
+	    }

+    jdg.properties

+	    jdg.host=localhost
+		jdg.hotrod.port=11222

+Perform the following to understand the effects of inducing a topology change:

+1. In the console, type the 'p' command to print all teams.

+2. Shutdown the instance where the Hot Rod Server is bound to port 11222 (node1, if you've been following the instructions).
+This is the node the application is pointed to.
+(*NOTE: The Football Manager Console should log a message about a topology change*)

+3. In the console, type the 'p' command to print all teams.
+The list should be identical to step 1 as the client has transparently failed over to the identical, replicated instance on port 11322.